 After three consecutive years of negative results, Deutsche Bank has defended itself from its imminent fall by presenting an increase of 820 million dollars in the quarterly profit before taxes and in its estimated net profit of 468 million dollars for 2018, as well as a significant increase in the stock market.
 These figures surpass what was predicted by financial analysts who put Deutsche Bank's profits at 186 million dollars in net profits, according to CNN.

 Deutsche Bank has been dragging that crisis since 2016.
 In that year the German bank had the uncertainty of a possible sanction on the part of the Department of Justice of the United States that ascended to 14 trillions of dollars, according to The Guardian.
-That sanction, which did not happen, plunged the bank into an investment crisis that put its value in the stock market at close to historical lows, reaching even a value of 7.03 dollars in stocks.
+That sanction, which did not happen, plunged the bank IGNORE INTO an investment crisis that put its value in the stock market at close to historical lows, reaching even a value of 7.03 dollars in stocks.

 Although the worst results have been seen in recent years, the problems of Deutsche Bank can be traced back to the global crisis of 2008, when the closure of the American investor Lehman Brothers hit hard the financial system.
 As a result, the German bank had the first losses recorded since the Second World War, according to the German newspaper Spiegel.